GeeLaw/ahbtr/Literature.md

 - `C:FiaNao93` is worse than naive if full collusion resistance is required.
 - Public attributes (i.e., recipient set) are never counted in ciphertext size.
+- Are `EPRINT:SakFur07` and `AC:Delerablee07` concurrent?
+They read very similar.

 ## Traitor Tracing Efficiency and Security